 It is not possible to physically represent most TVCs in their entirety, since the set of possible times is nearly unbounded.
 Instead, Persist operates on partial time-varying collections (pTVCs), which are TVCs restricted to a particular interval.
 Every pTVC managed by Persist is associated with lower and upper bounds.
 As readers of a pTVC declare that they are no longer interested in past times, the lower bound advances (allowing old versions to be discarded); as writers declare that they have finished writing data for a given timestamp, the upper bound does so as well.
 Thus, these bounds are also called read frontiers and write frontiers, respectively.
 To be clear, advancement of the read frontier does not mean discarding old data, assuming that data is still present in the up-to-date version of the collection.
 It only means discarding the ability to distinguish between several old versions.
 For example, if a record is inserted and later updated, and then the read frontier moves past the timestamp at which the update occurred, the old value of the record can no longer be recovered.

 The conceptual reason for representing relations as TVCs, rather than as point-in-time collections, is twofold.
 The first reason is that this representation can in principle allow time-travel queries; that is, it can allow users to query past states of relations.
 However, this functionality has not yet been implemented in Materialize except for on a few system-managed metadata tables.
 The second and more fundamental reason is that it allows updating the results of downstream computations based on differences, rather than recomputing them on the entire relation.
 Indeed, pTVCs are physically represented as a stream of diffs: rather than storing separate full versions of each collection, we associate each timestamp with the list of rows that were added or removed at that timestamp.
 The key insight behind Differential Dataflow is that this representation makes it possible for result sets to be incrementally maintained; all of our compute operators translate lists of input diffs to lists of output diffs, rather than whole input relations to whole output relations.
-This is what allows Materialize to operate as a true streaming database, which one might succinctly define as a database that requires effort proportional to the sizes of the changes in inputs and outputs to compute updated results, rather than proportional to the sizes of the inputs and outputs themselves.
+This is what allows Materialize to operate as a true streaming-first operational data warehouse, which one might succinctly define as a data warehouse that requires effort proportional to the sizes of the changes in inputs and outputs to compute updated results, rather than proportional to the sizes of the inputs and outputs themselves.

 The Storage component is responsible for maintaining pTVCs, as well as providing an API connecting them to the outside world.
 It is thus considered to include both Persist (described above), as well as “Sources and Sinks”, which we describe in this section.